 The WSMA accredits the following organizations and institutions:

 The first steps in becoming a WSMA-accredited CME provider are to complete the pre-application form for initial CME accreditation and submit the pre-application fee (see Fees section on this page).
-Please fill out the form and email to Kendra Peterson, manager of education and accreditation.
+Please fill out the form and email to Kendra Peterson, Associate Director of Education and Accreditation.
 Mail the pre-application fee to: